Tingtttt01/Tingtttt01.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Welcome to my academic nest!
+**Welcome!**

 I'm Yiting, and you can call me Viva (yep, the same as the name of a famous song written by Coldplay).

-I am going to graduate from Zhejiang University with a Master degree in Journalism and Communication in June 2025.
+I am going to graduate from Zhejiang University with a Master Degree in Journalism and Communication in June 2025.
 Resovled to become a scholar, I am currently preparing for my PhD application.

 My research interest lies in the intersection of social support, interpersonal, family, health and technology-mediated communication.
 I am greatly fascinated by an ultimate question: how can we support each other to overcome challenges in this constantly changing world?